MrThearMan/drf-pipeline-views/docs/schema.md

 You can add additional responses in the initialization of the schema.
 The following adds an error response as if given by raising an APIException.
-It uses the "Detail" component in the OpenAPI chema, which is automatically added for this purpose.

 ```python hl_lines="12 13 14 15 16"
 from pipeline_views.schema import PipelineSchema